 The report is a product of the knowledge and experiences of many experts who shared their expertise during a workshop on “Prospects for National-Level Programmes and Funds for Sustainable Urban Transport in China” held near Beijing on 1-3 November 2012 with the editing authors.

-GIZ would like to extend our special thanks to all those who reviewed and commented the draft version of this report: O.P.
+GIZ would like to extend our special thanks to all those who reviewed and commented the draft version of our report: O.P.
 Agarwal (World Bank), Heather Allen (TRL), Amit Bhatt (EMBARQ India), Susanne Böhler-Baedecker (Rupprecht Consult), Manfred Breithaupt (GIZ), Philippe Crist (OECD), Andrea Henkel (GIZ), Dario Hidalgo (EMBARQ), Cornie Huizenga (SLoCaT), Liu Zhi (World Bank), Måns Lönnroth (Volvo Foundation), Michael Replogle (ITDP), Ko Sakamoto (ADB), Axel Stein (KCW-GmbH).